solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ### Task 1: Provision an Azure AI Language service

 An [Azure AI Language](https://learn.microsoft.com/azure/ai-services/language-service/overview) service is required to take advantage of the `azure_ai` extensions cognitive functions.
-In this exercise, you will create an Azure AI Language service.
+In this exercise, an Azure AI Language service will be provisioned.

 1. In a web browser, navigate to the [Azure portal](https://portal.azure.com/).